Shane Brinkman-Davis Delamore is a master of the craft and passionate about UX design and programmer productivity.

 We also had another problem.
 The client had dozens of buckets and no good information on the contents of those buckets.
 Not only did we need to transfer a large amount of data in a small amount of time, we had no idea exactly what data needed transferred and no idea what the actual file counts were.
 By default, S3 doesn’t tell you anything about bucket size or file count.
 S3 + CloudWatch tells you a little, but it isn’t very detailed.

 The S3 API is structured around listing items in the bucket sequentially.
-Just listing 5 million files with
+Just listing the 5 million files from one of these buckets with

-aws s3 ls at about 1400 files per second would takes an hour.
+aws s3 ls at about 1400 files per second takes about an hour.

 We had two problems to solve: